Robby Scott: Minor leagues

-Scott appeared in 27 games (including two starts) between Double-A Portland and the Triple-A Pawtucket Red Sox through July 10, 2015, compiling a 2–1 record with a 2.09 ERA while striking out 49 in 51 2/3 innings.
+Scott appeared in 27 games (including two starts) between Double-A Portland and the Triple–A Pawtucket Red Sox through July 10, 2015, compiling a 2–1 record with a 2.09 ERA while striking out 49 in 51 2/3 innings.
 After that, he earned his second consecutive trip to the Eastern League All-Star Game and was moved to Pawtucket for the third time in the season following the All-Star break.
 Overall, Scott went 2–2 with a 4.42 ERA and one save in 75 1/3 innings of work.

 Scott made six starts and 26 relief appearances for Pawtucket in 2016.
 He went 4–3 with a 2.54 ERA, striking out 73 with 14 walks in 78 innings, and held left-handed hitters to a .147 average (14-for-95), .206 on-base percentage and .253 slugging percentage.
 Scott received the PawSox Most Valuable Pitcher Award.

-Major League Baseball
+Major leagues

-Boston Red Sox

 Scott was added to Boston's active roster and made his major league debut on September 2, 2016, against the Oakland Athletics; he pitched a scoreless ninth inning, striking out the first two batters he faced, Billy Butler and Matt McBride.
 Overall with the 2016 Red Sox, Scott went 1–0 without giving up a run in seven appearances, striking out five and walking two in six innings pitched.
 He was also the recipient of the Red Sox' Lou Gorman Award.
 Scott was not included on Boston's postseason roster for the 2016 ALDS against the Cleveland Indians.

 Scott split time in 2017 between Boston and Triple-A Pawtucket.
 In Triple-A, he made seven appearances, giving up no runs in 7 1/3 innings pitched.
 With the 2017 Red Sox, he appeared in 57 games, compiling a 3.79 ERA with 2–1 record, while striking out 31 batters and walking 13 in 35 2/3 innings pitched.
 He was again not on Boston's postseason roster, when they faced the Houston Astros in the 2017 ALDS.

 Scott started the 2018 season with Triple-A Pawtucket, as Boston's new manager Alex Cora selected Bobby Poyner as the left-handed specialist in his bullpen.
 Scott was added to Boston's active roster on June 19, made one appearance, and was optioned back to Pawtucket on June 23.
 He was recalled to Boston on July 11, made one appearance, and returned to Pawtucket on July 14.
 Scott was called up to Boston on September 1, when rosters expanded.
 Overall with the 2018 Red Sox, Scott made nine relief appearances, pitching 6 2/3 innings with a record of 0–1 and an 8.10 ERA.
 Scott was not included on Boston's postseason roster, as the team went on to win the World Series over the Los Angeles Dodgers.